 "Thanks for joining IBM Bluemix for your free 30-day trial.
 It's been great having you!
-Unfortunately, your Bluemix trial account, with IBMid name@domain, is now deactivated because your trial is over.
+Unfortunately, your Bluemix trial account, with IBMid [email protected], is now deactivated because your trial is over.
 While your account is deactivated, you can't access resources.
 Don't worry, your apps are not deleted."

 MORE: Getting started interface content (for example, welcome), interface content for remaining experiences (Productive Use, Manage and Upgrade, Leverage and Extend, Get Support)